 Dunedin: Monday-Friday 9 am – 1 pm

-Over the last 10 years we have seen a steady decrease in the number of people visiting our reading rooms.
-This correlates with an increase in the number of customers we are serving online.
+Over the last 10 years we've seen a steady decrease in the number of people who visit our reading rooms, and an increase in those who access archives online.

-Our vision to be a vibrant, trusted, national archive is grounded in our ability to provide a modern service that meets our customer’s needs.
+To be a vibrant, trusted, national archive we need to provide a modern service that meets our customers' needs.

 Reducing reading room hours has allowed us to put our energy into listing and digitising records and making them available online.
-This increases discoverability of and provides better access to New Zealand’s public archives for a greater number of users.
+This provides better access to New Zealand’s public archives for more users.

-Throughout the duration of the pilot, we received valuable feedback and have worked to balance the needs of our users with our aspirations as an organisation, to ensure that our services, despite change, continue to be as accessible as possible.
+We piloted our reading room changes in 2019.
+We received valuable feedback from this pilot, and have worked to balance the needs of our users with our aspirations as an organisation, to make sure our services are as accessible as possible.

 To learn more about our direction for the future of Archives take a look at our 2057 strategy.